 Check and see if the doors to your space are wide enough to manage a chest freezer, and decide how you’ll tackle the stairs if there are any.
 Keep in mind that a chest freezer is extremely heavy, so you’ll have to have help moving it in.

 An upright freezer can be customized too.
 They have extra door racks and interior shelves so you can organize your frozen food.
+They are also spacious enough to fit large, oddly-shaped items.

 Having a door lock on your freezer means you’ll never worry about whether or not children can access it.
 Some freezer models also have a pop-out key function that will eject the key when you lock it.
 That way you’ll know you have your key and it’s locked up tight.